 I have really grown into home renovation over the last few months and I’m so grateful every day adding something (no matter how small) to my beautiful home – making it the cosiest place to be.

 As soon as I’ve got the keys I didn’t waste one second hanging about and pretty much ripped everything apart.
 Luckily no major structural work had to be done, so I’ve started off with painting & fitting the new ceiling roses, but no new lights or fittings at this stage yet.
 Renovating a Victorian house is so rewarding but they don’t come without their difficulties.
-These places are also very sought after, especially where I live in Royal Leamington Spa.
+These places are also very sought after in yhe uK.
 My main difficulty were the kitchen, small courtyard garden and the original floorboards in the bedroom.
 The bathroom is quite old with old style fittings and needs some love, which I’ll get to later this year.
 My dream has already come through with having a beautiful roll top bath.
 There were no major work flagged as part of my survey, which means my place was structurally sound and in a fairly great condition.

 This was definitely a plus, however I still have a long list to tackle: